cirosantilli/android-cheat/adb.md

 The PID selection solution from <http://stackoverflow.com/a/9869609/895245> should work.

 The easier way is to sort by tag of the `Log` class: <http://developer.android.com/reference/android/util/Log.html#d%28java.lang.String,%20java.lang.String%29>

+### /system/bin/logcat

+If you run that from `adb shell`, the output seems to be exactly the same.